enthought/traits-futures/docs/source/guide/threading.rst

     worker thread will trigger those listeners on the same thread, meaning that those listeners will have to be thread-safe.
 In general, people writing listeners for a public trait don't expect to have to make their listener thread-safe.
-Writing to a public trait from a worker thread is a very common cause of making accidental GUI updates from a worker thread.
+Writing to a public trait from a worker thread is a common cause of making accidental GUI updates from a worker thread.

 -   **Avoid reads from public traits on worker threads.** If there's any chance